 Tolling: Upon submittal of a completed Request for Tenancy form, KCDC will suspend the term of the voucher.
 The term will be in suspension until the date KCDC provides notice that the request has been approved or denied.
 This policy allows families the full term (60 days, or more with extensions) to find a unit, not penalizing them for the period during which KCDC is taking action on their request.
 Additional extensions may be granted up to 60 days.
 This is called a tolling extension.
-Total voucher time may not exceed 120 calendar days.
+With the exception of VASH and Mainstream voucher time which may not exceed 180 calendar days, total voucher time may not exceed 120 calendar days.

-11.6 Approval To Lease A Unit
+12.6 Approval To Lease A Unit